 I know Tron Legacy wasn't as popular as they hoped, but that movie has so much potential for rides.

--cars land-pixar land-star wars-marvel (really would hate it to leave universal)-any other land-then avatar ( I really do not want it in any disney park.
+-then avatar ( I really do not want it in any disney park.
 Avatar should not be in Disney it's really stupid, doesn't even fit animal kingdom at all bc its modern day animals not blue monkeys and it doesn't fit the target market at all everybody loves star wars over avatar and any other movie.
 This let it die and not come back to life.

 Theme park lands and attractions are already 3D, so Avatar seems like kind of a waste, unless you can somehow manage to make an entire section of Animal Kingdom EXTRA 3D.